-Dimitry repressed his urge to run and strolled through the streets instead.
+Dimitry suppressed the urge to run, strolling through the streets instead.
 Head held high—but not high enough to expose the faerie concealed underneath his hood—and chest out, he melded into crowds.
 It reminded him of a video game about assassins he played.
 Before long, they arrived at the market square.

 Aside from food stalls lining building walls and women carrying trays of meat pastries, the open field the size of a football stadium no longer contained people hawking their products.
 Instead, a crowd consisting of the poor and rich, young and old, hollered excited words at a central platform.
 On it stood a group of performers wearing tights enchanted with a light pink spell.

 Dimitry placed two sweaty fingers against his carotid artery.
 Pulse was rapid.
 Although he was no stranger to adrenaline, this rush was different.
 He spent his life running from test to test, surgery to surgery, but none of it ever posed a tangible threat.

 Now he was in a world far away from friends and family and held three lives in his hands.
 He’d prefer if they were trauma patients.
 However, his current task went beyond his skill set.

 The cheering crowd bumped into Dimitry, waking him from his musings.
 He gave two stifled shouts to appear entranced by the show.
 It would be suspicious to be the only downcast faced man in a vibrant audience.